 Glucose-lowering agents include biguanides (metformin), sulfonylureas, thalizodinediones, alpha-glucosidase inhibitors, dipeptidyl peptidase-IV inhibitors, sodium-glucose cotransporter 2 inhibitors, and glucagon-like peptide-1 agonists.
 When medications are inadequate in achieving glycemic control, insulin can be used, often in conjunction with metformin.

 Blood pressure should also be closely managed with anti-hypertensive medication.
 In particular, drugs inhibiting the renin-angiotensin-aldosterone system are first line – ACE inhibitors (Angiotensin Converting Enzyme inhibitors) or ARBs (Aldosterone Receptor Blockers).

-Bearing in mind that angiotensin causes increased resistance of efferent arterioles and therefore increased glomerular capillary pressure, these drugs have the effect of dilating the efferent arteriole, thereby decreasing glomerular pressure.
+Bearing in mind that angiotensin causes an increased resistance of efferent arterioles and therefore increased glomerular capillary pressure; these drugs have the effect of dilating the efferent arteriole, thereby decreasing glomerular pressure.

 Blood pressure management decreases proteinuria and delays the progression of nephropathy, even in patients who are normotensive.
 The blood pressure target for patients with overt proteinuria is less than 130/80 mmHg.
 Blood pressure control in patients with diabetic glomerulopathy reduces not only the risk of renal complications, but also cardiovascular events.

 Also, given that microalbuminuria is an indicator of greatly increased cardiovascular risk, patients should be screened for and receive aggressive therapy for cardiovascular risk factors.

 Patients who develop end stage renal failure will require dialysis or renal transplantation.